dtonhofer/prolog_notes/swipl_notes/about_exceptions/throwing_iso_standard_exceptions.md

 ## Using `library(error)`

-ISO-Standard exceptions can be thrown with [`library(error)`](https://www.swi-prolog.org/pldoc/man?section=error).
+ISO standard exceptions can be thrown with predictes from [`library(error)`](https://eu.swi-prolog.org/pldoc/man?section=error).
-It exports predicates which (as terms) look exactly like the ISO-Standard `Formal` part of the corresponding exception term.
+This library exports predicates which (as terms) look exactly like the ISO standard `Formal` of the corresponding exception term.

 The following predicates exist (in order of appearance in the ISO Standard):

   - [instantiation_error/1](https://eu.swi-prolog.org/pldoc/doc_for?object=instantiation_error/1)
      - `instantiation_error(+FormalSubTerm)`
      - the `FormalSubTerm` is not currently exploited as the standard demands the `Formal` be the atom `instantiation_error` only
+       (which makes this exception somewhat pointless; this is definitely an error in the standard.
+It is also not clear how to communicate "variable `X` is uninstantiated" formally.
+One cannot just pass `X`...)
   - [uninstantiation_error/1](https://eu.swi-prolog.org/pldoc/doc_for?object=uninstantiation_error/1)
      - `uninstantiation_error(+Culprit)`
      - appears in Corrigendum 2: ISO/IEC 13211-1:1995/Cor.2:2012(en)